streamline-digital/m.radio/README.md

 The `radio.sh` script generates and plays a playlist of audio tracks matching on genre, year, and release format.

-It is intended for use only with a specifically structured library of audio files and may not be widely useful.
+It is intended operate on a specifically structured library of audio files and may not be generally useful.

 ## Usage